MBC (May 2015) 8 Episodes

 you're young at heart you'd probably like it too!

-The same actor, Nam Tae Hyun, who currently caught my
+The same actor, Nam Tae Hyun, who

-trying through repeated auditions to become a pop star.
+is trying through repeated auditions to become a pop star.

 While he waits for his big break in show biz, to pay his